pablop16n/web-docs-scorer/README.md

 | 0.5 → 0 | 15 → 30 |
 | 0 | >30 |

-[MBG]  Same question as above.

 ### punctuation_score

 The _punctuation_score_ is processed with `crawled_text_qualifier.valorate_punctuation()`.
 This score is used to penalize texts with too much or too little amount of punctuation characters.
 The percentage of punctuation characters is calculed this way:

 `punctuation_characters / alphabetic_characters * 100`

-Again, this metric and its threshold are non-linal and  language-dependent.
+Again, this metric and its threshold are lineal and  language-dependent.
 In Spanish, for example, we give scores according to the following percentages of punctuation characters:

 | Punctuation score  |    Percentage      |
 |---|---|